mitchkelly8/CS1637-Design-Project4/README.md

 ## Artifacts

 ### Video Walkthrough
-The video walkthrough can be accessed through YouTube or OneDrive.
+The video walkthrough can be accessed through [YouTube](https://youtu.be/CSYxAq9PXnQ) or [OneDrive](https://pitt-my.sharepoint.com/:v:/g/personal/mjk139_pitt_edu/EdcOkY-D4d9KkO_Q5ahLF54BLMAT7qjE2u-gp4eIfNN4UQ?e=cbzvps).
 It contains:
 - A brief explanation of Mr. Party
 - A walkthrough of the Adobe XD clickable prototype
-- Comparison between the Adobe XD design and the exiting Mr. Party
+- Comparison between the Adobe XD design and the live version Mr. Party

 ### Adobe XD Clickable Prototype
 The Adobe XD clickable prototype showcases the design changes that I intend to implement to make the service more relevant in a world with COVID-19.